a-luna/aaronluna.dev/content/flask_api_tutorial/part-1/index.md

 ## Project Dependencies

-Let's discuss these tools as well as some of the most important packages that we will use in this project.
+My favorite thing about Python is that for any type of application or library you could possibly need, it's already been created and made available via `pip`.
+When it comes to tools for creating REST APIs and JWTs, there is a dizzying array of possibilities.
+I'd like to give a brief overview of the most important packages and Flask extensions that we will be using in this project.

 ### PyJWT